rundeck/docs/docs/learning/tutorial/acls.md

 In the following Exercise we will allow Alice to also run AdHoc Commands:

-:::: tabs
+::: tabs
-::: tab Enterprise Exercise:
+@tab Enterprise Exercise:

 1. Click **Project Settings > Access Control**
 1. Click **+ Create ACL Policy** button